Today's opening times: Gut Aiderbichl Henndorf: 9:00 - 18:00 Uhr | Gut Aiderbichl Deggendorf: Rest day | Gut Aiderbichl Iffeldorf: Rest day

 International Day of the Tiger on 29.07.

-The five tigers Sandy, Floy, Tango, Roxy and Sonja will be moving to the Liska Animal Park Zoo in Romania in the next few weeks.
+The five tigers Sandy, Floy, Tango, Roxy and Sonya will be moving to the Liska Animal Park Zoo in Romania in the next few weeks.
 These Bengal tigers, who are finding a new home at Gut Aiderbichl, symbolise many of the problems that these sleek big cats have to contend with around the world.
 In their natural habitat, they have been poached for decades and their habitat destroyed.
 In Europe, they are often not kept in a species-appropriate manner.
 Gut Aiderbichl wants to raise awareness and give the tigers a voice.

 Tiger habitat is being increasingly destroyed worldwide